a-type/liine-takehome/README.md

 I had initially assumed parsing this simple CSV would be a matter of splitting on commas (it's right in the name!) but of course CSV parsing is kind of like time, in that it's hubris to think it'll be simple and easy.
 It's been a minute since I tried to parse a CSV but it's all coming back to me.

 Similar to "just use SQLite" I would probably "just use a library" here, particularly on a real project where there is a good chance the requirements will change over time and a brittle solution will fail.
 This time, since that's a very easy thing to drop in, I'm going to go ahead and do that.

+### Dockerfile

+Finally, as suggested, I've dropped a basic version of my usual Node Dockerfile in.
+It's lightly optimized but not particularly sophisticated.
+I bootstrap package dependencies first (`npm ci` using lockfile), then copy over source and properly install/link them, which makes consecutive builds faster as long as deps don't change.
+I'm also running things as `node` and using `dumb-init` to paper over any process leaks.

+After containerizing I realized the CSV data source should probably be mountable, so you can try different datasets without rebuilding the image.
+So I've moved it to `./data`.
+To run the container with a dataset, pass `--mount type=bind,src="$(pwd)"/data,target=/usr/src/app/data` to `docker run` (maybe adjust the source path for your environment if needed).

+## Final notes / Node.js quirks

+If you're not familiar with the Node ecosystem here's a run down of some choices I made relevant to it:

+- Using Typescript with Node's new experimental type-stripping, rather than transpilation.
+This makes Node just run Typescript files as if they were Javascript, ignoring type annotations.